helpingstar/cs285-script/script/CS_285_Lecture_2_Imitation_Learning_Part_2.md

 54. We don't really care how many mistakes it would make when it's looking at the human's images, because that's not how it's going to be used.
 55. So what we care about is the cost in expectation under p π_θ, under the distribution of states the policy will actually see.
 56. And that's a very, very important distinction, because we're training the policy to assign high probability to the actions under p data.
-57. But what we really care about is to minimize the number of mistakes under p pi θ.
+57. But what we really care about is to minimize the number of mistakes under p π_θ.
 58. Okay?
 59. So that's an important distinction.
-60. So in analyzing how good behavioral cloning is, what we're really trying to do is we're trying to say, well, if we succeeded in doing our supervised learning well, what can we say about this expected value of this cost under p pi θ?
+60. So in analyzing how good behavioral cloning is, what we're really trying to do is we're trying to say, well, if we succeeded in doing our supervised learning well, what can we say about this expected value of this cost under p π_θ?
 61. So basically, will we successfully minimize the number of mistakes when we run the policy?
 62. Yes or no?
 63. Okay.